Kevinofma/comp423-course-notes/docs/tutorials/rust-setup.md

 name: A descriptive name for your dev container.
 image: The Docker image to use, in this case, the latest version of a Rust environment.
 Microsoft maintains a collection of base images for many programming language environments, but you can also create your own!
 customizations: Adds useful configurations to VS Code, Here we are using the rust-analyzer VSCode plugin by the Rust Programming Language Group.
 postCreateCommand: A command to run after the container is created.
-In our case, we will be running cargo new project --vcs none.
+In our case, we will be running cargo new project --bin --vcs none.

 !!! info "Understanding the Post Create Command"

     Similar to GCC and the C programming language, Cargo is rust's program manager and build system.
 The new command tells Cargo to create a new project directory with whatever name you decide to put after the new command and will initalize a directory with your project name, an src directory, and a starter main.rs rust file.
-By default, the Cargo new command will automatically create a git repository on your behalf, since we already did this earlier, we can turn this off using the --vcs none flag.
+By default, the Cargo new command will automatically create a library project and a git repository on your behalf.
+To make a executable binary project, we use the --bin flag and since we already made a git repository earlier, we can turn this off using the --vcs none flag.

 Step 3: Reopen the Project in a VSCode Dev Container